Understanding Data Broker Regulations in the U.S.

 tl;dr

-• The 4 Data Broker Registration laws in the United States currently impact 1,000s of businesses within and outside the U.S
+• There are now 5 Data Broker Registration laws in the United States, and they impact 1,000s of businesses inside and outside the U.S.

-• The deadlines to register have already passed, but businesses should still register immediately to avoid accruing more fines
+• The deadlines to register in VT, TX, OR, and CA have already passed, but businesses should still register immediately to avoid accruing more fines.
+Connecticut is the newest, and its registration requirement kicks in January 1, 2027.

-• A registration agency service like Superset can make registering 4x faster and safer for your business
+• A registration agency service like Superset can make registering 5x faster and safer for your business.

 Current State of Data Broker Regulations in the U.S.

-Today 4 US states have passed regulations requiring Data Brokers to sign up for a public registry or they could face collective fines of over $100,000 per year of non-compliance:
+Today 5 US states have passed regulations requiring Data Brokers to sign up for a public registry, or they could face collective fines of over $100,000 per year of non-compliance:

 • Vermont was the first state to pass regulation requiring data brokers to register with the Data Broker Act passed back in 2018